Who can use this feature

 In a SAML SSO set up, the identity provider manages the organization's user accounts and credentials.
-The service provider is the app or website that provides services to the user or organization.
-Figma is a service provider in this scenario.
+The service provider (Figma) is the app or website that provides services to the user or organization.

 How SAML SSO works:

-- The identity provider checks this user's credentials.
+- The identity provider checks this member's credentials

-- The identity provider sends a response to Figma to verify the user's identity.
+- The identity provider sends a response to Figma to verify the member's identity

-- Figma accepts the response and logs the user into their Figma account.
+- Figma accepts the response and logs the member into their Figma account

 Note: Figma uses SAML 2.0 for all SAML SSO configurations.
 This includes configurations with supported identity providers and any custom configurations.

 Set up SAML SSO

 The process for configuring SAML will depend on your specific identity provider.
-We've outlined the general process for implementing SAML SSO in your Organization below.
+We've outlined the general process for implementing SAML SSO below.